stisti/jenkins-app/README.rst

   launchctl setenv JENKINS_HOME /new/path/to/jenkins_home

 You have to do it before starting Jenkins.app.
+If you wan to make the change permanent, study ``man launchctl`` and ``man launchd.conf``

 Technical details